cal-adapt/cae-notebooks/user-contributions/README.md

 - Consider the code as examples or starting points rather than production-ready solutions
 - Feel free to adapt and improve upon the contributed work

+> [!NOTE]
+> Be aware that functions and scientific approaches may differ from `climakitae` or AE best practices.

 ## Questions or Issues

 If you have questions about a specific contribution, please try to contact the original author when possible.
 For general questions about the Cal-Adapt: Analytics Engine, please refer to our main documentation and support channels.